What Is Productivity?

 Get rid of the things that distract you and waste your time.
 Cut out television, video games or browsing on the internet.
 You will be amazed by how much time you waste on this stuff!
 Track yourself for a single day in fifteen-minute increments and just note how much time is spent on unproductive stuff.
 Track yourself for a week and then multiple this by 52 to find out how much time you waste in a year.
 It may horrify you!!

 Instead, give yourself an allocated time each day for these activities, AFTER you have completed the things that you want to do.
-That way, you can savour and appreciate your 1 hour on video games rather than wasting away
+That way, you can savour and appreciate your 1 hour on video games rather than wasting away hours at a time.

 07 | Prepare for Tomorrow, Today